mgnfy-view/nft-giveaway/README.md

 Giveaways are a form of expression of love of creators/influencers towards their community and supporters.
 Hundreds of giveaways occur every month, and thousands of people join in to have a shot at getting a console, PC, movie tickets, a pair of those shining new sneakers and what not.

-Making the process of selecting a winner for the giveaway decentralized and devoid of any bias or tampering is a difficult task.
-That's where blockchain technology comes to the rescue!
-Using Chainlink's VRF service, which provides verifiable random numbers, we can pick a truly random winner.
+Making the process of selecting a winner for the giveaway decentralized and devoid of any tampering is a difficult task.
+That's where the blockchain technology comes to the rescue!
+Using smart contracts and Chainlink's VRF service, which provides verifiable random numbers, we can pick a truly random winner.
 Everything is carried out on-chain with smart contracts - entering the giveaway, picking a winner, and even sending him/her the prize!

-When the winner is selected, an NFT (Non-Fungible Token) is minted to him/her.
-The NFT can be representative of physical assets - such as a pair of sneakers - and hold information about its current state in its metadata!
-The winner gets two prizes, first, his/her sneakers, and second, the NFT!
-The NFT can even be burnt after the winner gets the sneakers delivered to him/her, ensuring that the prize was claimed successfully.
+When the winner is selected, an NFT (Non-Fungible Token) is minted to the winner.
+The NFT can itself be a prize (a collectible), but can also be representative of physical assets - such as a pair of sneakers - and hold information about its current state in its metadata!
+The winner gets two prizes: first, their sneakers, and second, the NFT!
+The NFT can even be burnt after the winner gets the sneakers delivered to them, ensuring that the prize was claimed successfully.

 This project allows anyone to configure and create a giveaway of their own on EVM compatible chains.
 Though this project is well tested and documented, it hasn't been audited yet, so please don't deploy it on the mainnet!
-Keep your giveaways restricted to testnets only, if you intend to use this project.
+Keep your giveaways restricted to testnets only.

-If you want to see the full list of giveaway smart contract functions and their descriptions, navigate to `./docs/index.html`.
+If you want to see the full list of the giveaway smart contract's functions and their descriptions, navigate to `./docs/index.html`.
 Open the index.html page in a browser to view the documentation.

+Additionally, you can view the most recent deployment of the giveaway smart contract [here](https://sepolia.etherscan.io/address/0x37502e17E255f44c25cA93838AA6F3eC2750Be1A).

 ### Built With